Santiago Villalba Mederos: Capture

 Mederos was arrested on his 29th birthday on June 5, 2020.
 According to the FBI, he was captured in Tenancingo, Mexico, near Mexico City.
 He was flown to Los Angeles to face a federal charge of unlawful flight to avoid prosecution.

 Two of Mederos's accomplices who were also fugitives were captured not long after his arrest.
 Fugitive Andres Maurice Mendez was captured on September 3, 2020.
 Mendez was wanted in connection with the murder of Lucas-Alfonso.
 Fugitive Richard Charles Sanchez was captured on February 10, 2021.
 Sanchez was wanted in connection with the murders of both Love and Lucas-Alfonso.
 Both suspects were captured in Mexico.

+Trial and sentencing

+On October 11, 2021, Mederos pleaded guilty to first degree murder for killing Camille Love.
+The following year, he was sentenced to 30 years and one month in prison.